Exploring the Best Chicago Street Art

 Pilsen

 A neighborhood drenched in history, Pilsen shows off its heritage through long stretches of Chicago street art along its 16th Street rail embankment, among many other locations.
-This neighborhood is a melting pot of culture and its murals reflect that.
+This neighborhood’s murals reflect its character as a melting pot of culture.

-Operating out of a studio in Pilsen, street artist Joseph Perez, AKA “Sentrock” has plastered his notorious bird masked character, known as the Bird City Saint, all over Chicago.
-This character represents freedom and empowerment and is often placed with political intention.
-One of his murals can be found on the side of La Catrina Café which memorializes the son of the family who owns the establishment.
+Operating out of a studio in Pilsen, street artist Joseph Perez, A.K.A.
+“Sentrock,” has plastered his easily recognizable bird masked character, known as the Bird City Saint, all over Chicago.
+This character represents freedom and empowerment, and Sentrock often places it with political intention.
+One of his murals appears on the side of La Catrina Café, which memorializes the son of the family who owns the establishment.
 Most of Sentrock’s art aims to empower the community and bring light to important issues.
-A moving must-see!

 Take Me There:

-If you’re looking to move to this street art savvy city, Let AptAmigo make your apartment hunt as easy as possible.
-Reach out and let us know your lifestyle, budget, and amenity preferences and our local experts will set up a day of tours to buildings you will love.
+If you’re looking to move to this street art savvy city, let AptAmigo make your apartment hunt as easy as possible.
+Reach out and tell us about your lifestyle, budget, and amenity preferences, and our local experts will set up a day of tours to buildings you will love.
 The best part?
 It’s completely FREE.